It's the Rage: Production

-Filming took place in Los Angeles, California.

-The film was first aired on cable television as All the Rage.
+Filming was in Los Angeles and the film was first aired on cable television as All the Rage.
 It never entered wide release in American theaters (showing only at a few select film festivals), although the DVD release has had some mild success.
-It also showed at the Milan International Film Festival, winning awards for Best Acting (Gary Sinise), Best Director, Best Editing, Best Film, Best Music, Best Screenwriting as well as the Audience Award.
+It was shown at the Milan International Film Festival and won awards for Best Acting (Gary Sinise), Best Director, Best Editing, Best Film, Best Music, Best Screenwriting, and the Audience Award.

 Reception

 Rotten Tomatoes gives the film a critic rating of 27%.